designingsean/react-table-component/README.md

 ## Responsive

 I purposefully chose not to bring in any external libraries to show what I could do without those helpers.
 However, in the real world, I would probably use a React table library, which would have helped make the table more friendly on mobile devices.
 This is also why I did not make the table a separate component.

+## Accessibility

+The checkboxes as implemented right now might not be super accessible, given that their checked state are changed programmatically.
+Not 100% sure, though, as I am basing this on the CSS for the `:checked` state no longer working correctly.